Manawyrm/FMBerry/README.md

 __The transmissions dies after a couple of minutes.__

 You didn't disable the internal processor of the MMR70.
 Do this by connecting TP18 to GND.

+__The power supply of the raspberry pi shorts out/there are no lights anymore___

+There is a short circuit.
+Probably caused by a wiring fault or by using an 80pin IDE cable for connecting the FMBerry.
+__Alternative linux distributions don't detect the I2C bus (ArchLinux, OpenWRT, OSMC)__

+Linux 3.18 introduced a new feature called Device Tree support.
+To get the I²C Bus working, you need to put this configuration at the end of /boot/config.txt: device_tree=bcm2708-rpi-b-plus.dtb device_tree_param=i2c1=on device_tree_param=spi=on
+(change the first parameter according to the RPi you have) Thanks to Daniel for the solution to that problem!